ada-meng/adameng-portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi!
 My name is Ada Meng.
-My pronouns are she/her, and I am in the MEIM program.
+My pronouns are she/her, and I am a first year master of Entertainment Industry Management Student at CMU.
+I am interested in international marketing particularly reltaed to fashion and music.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

 1. How to use data to enhance storytelling
-2. How to use color in data visualization
+2. How to use color effectively in data visualization

 # Portfolio